-1. Big Commercial Banks: These are the banks that are household names: Citibank, Bank of America, Wells Fargo and the like.
-The up side is that you can find a location just about anywhere.
-The down side is that their size does not always incentivize the best products and services.
+Big commercial banks.
+These are the banks that are household names: Citibank, Bank of America, Wells Fargo, and the like.
+The upside is that you can find a location just about anywhere.
+The downside is that their size does not always incentivize the best products and services.

-2. Community Banks: Community banks offer many of the same services as larger commercial banks, but with a local, hometown feel.
+Community banks.
+Community banks offer many of the same services as larger commercial banks, but with a local, hometown feel.
 The problem is that the services aren’t as varied as at the larger commercial banks.
 If you travel a lot, get used to paying ATM fees.

-3. Online Banks: Online banks often offer more attractive rates and fees than traditional banks due to lower overhead.
+Online banks.
+Online banks often offer more attractive rates and fees than traditional banks due to lower overhead.
 Of course, if you use ATMs a lot, you need to make sure that you live near one you can use without a fee.

-4. Credit Unions: These nonprofit institutions are owned by the members and often boast better interest rates and lower fees than big commercial banks.
+Credit unions.
+These nonprofit institutions are owned by the members and often boast better interest rates and lower fees than big commercial banks.
 Still, they lack the volume that the big commercial banks do and might not provide all the services that you need.

 Rates and fees are only two of the biggest factors to consider when shopping for your next bank.
 Other things to consider include:

-Balance Requirements: Many banks have some kind of balance requirement, be it an average balance, minimum balance or a minimum balance in a specific type of account, such as savings.
+Balance requirements.
+Many banks have some balance requirement, be it an average balance, minimum balance or a minimum balance in a specific type of account, such as savings.

-Customer Service: When you use a bank, you’re a customer.
-The bank is using your deposits to invest in a variety of instruments that make the institution profitable if it’s a for-profit bank.
+Customer service.
+When you use a bank, you’re a customer.
+The bank uses your deposits to invest in a variety of instruments that make the institution profitable if it’s a for-profit bank.
 If it just doesn’t “feel right” or you’re getting the cold shoulder, keep shopping—someone else offers the same products, with a level of service that will make you pleased to go there.